drenangm/Others/about.md

 ### Where can i know more about the endpoints?
 There is a file called `Docs_API.md` at the main directory where you can find all the endpoints and how to use then.

+### Observation
+The API was tested using postman to send the requests.